 When it comes to handling large data files to process, it becomes very difficult to write programs for the beginners, especially when you have to execute another script within one.
-For this purpose, Linux operating system offers several advantages for bioinformatics programming such as ‘awk’ and ‘sed’ one-liners, they prove to be of great help!
+For this purpose, the Linux operating system offers several advantages for bioinformatics programming such as ‘awk’ and ‘sed’ one-liners, they prove to be of great help!

 The sed command is a stream editor which parses and performs basic text transformations on a file or an input stream from a pipeline. sed allows restricting the command to certain lines or characters.
 It reads text line-by-line, removes trailing newline and stores them into an empty data buffer known as pattern space, on which the specified commands are executed.
 It is an amazing utility but the documentation is a bit difficult.